gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 JavaScript language select tool
 -------------------------------

 For a few years, meta has been experimenting with the |language select|_ tool.
-Language select is a JavaScript hack [#]_ that basically hides the text that isn't in the language you've selected.
+Language select is a JavaScript hack\ [#]_ that basically hides the text that isn't in the language you've selected.

 .. |language select| replace:: **Language select**

 .. _language select: http://meta.wikimedia.org/wiki/Meta:Language_select

+.. [#] See `Meta-Wiki's Commons.js JavaScript file <https://meta.wikimedia.org/wiki/MediaWiki:Common.js>`_, section *Implements language selection for multilingual elements*.

 There too, you have to know the ISO language code, and the user interface isn't very intuitive, but it was a start.
 The newer JavaScript method detects the language of your browser automatically.

 .. figure:: /images/2010-06-26_language_select_meta.png
+   :figclass: framed
    :alt: Cropped screenshot of a web page showing a small input field with the text 'en' in it, followed by two buttons, saying 'Select' and 'Show'

    Screenshot of the language select JavaScript tool on meta-wiki

 A similar system is also available on Commons, through the *`Multilingual description <http://commons.wikimedia.org/wiki/Template:Multilingual_description>`__* template.
 As far as I know, though, this template is very rarely used; instead, individual language templates are the standard way of labeling (and sometimes, choosing) content in different languages.